-Anorexia vs Bulimia
+Anorexia vs. Bulimia

 First, let’s cover the differences between anorexia and bulimia.
 While these are both eating disorders, they involve completely different eating habits.

 Anorexia, also known as anorexia nervosa, is an intense obsession with preventing weight gain.
 It also involves extreme weight loss, which can become life-threatening over time.
-Those who suffer from anorexia typically have a distorted image of their bodies.
+Those who suffer from anorexia may have a distorted image of their bodies.
 They view themselves as being overweight or obese despite being underweight.

 Bulimia or bulimia nervosa involves overeating and then purging that food.
 In most cases, the purging process involves forced vomiting.
-Some people, though, engage in excessive exercise to burn the calories or take multiple laxatives to lose the weight.
+Some people, though, engage in excessive exercise to burn the calories or take multiple laxatives to lose weight.